flagshipcompany/shopify-app-public/README.md

 Allows you to view dispatched shipments, request documents and view the shipment overview (done on the FlagShip online shipping system).
 * **Pickups**
 Allows you to schedule pickups for dispatched shipments, view pickups and cancel scheduled pickups.
+* **Products**
+Allows you to save your product's dimensions, as well as create boxes that will be used when generating rates and dispatching orders on the FlagShip API
 * **Settings**
 Change app settings that modify quoting and shipment options when dispatching using FlagShip's online shipping system.